thycotic/wpf-docs/using-wpf/index.md

-[title]: # (Login to Website)
+[title]: # (Using WPF)
 [tags]: # (WPF)
 [priority]: # (4)
-# Login to Website
+# Using WPF

-Once WPF is set up and you are logged into Secret Server, logging into the website is very easy:
+Once WPF is set up and you are logged into Secret Server, you can use WPF to log in to websites for which Secrets are managed via Secret Server.

+Refer to [Creating a Secret for a Website](creating-a-secret-for-a-website.md) if you need to add new accounts.

+## Log in to a Website

 1. Take a quick look at your WPF button on your browser's button bar.
 If it is grayed out, you will need to log on Secret Server and return here.